INAD gene therapy is one step closer

 Abridged translation of an English article by Patricia Wood

-Work on a gene therapy for infantile neuroaxonal dystrophy, called INAD, got a big boost in October when a London-based biotech firm announced its intention to help bring the therapy to market.
+Work on a gene therapy for Infantile Neuroaxonal Dystrophy, known as INAD, received a major boost in October when a London-based biotech company announced its intention to help bring the therapy to market.

-London-based Bloomsbury Genetic Therapies Limited, known as Bloomsbury, is looking to advance its efforts with the help of £5 million in seed funding from the UCL Technology Fund.
-Bloomsbury is working on a gene therapy based on adeno-associated viruses (AAV) called BGT-INAD to treat INAD.
+London-based Bloomsbury Genetic Therapies Limited, known as Bloomsbury, is to advance its efforts with the help of £5 million seed funding from the UCL Technology Fund.
+Bloomsbury is working on an adeno-associated virus (AAV)-based gene therapy called BGT-INAD for the treatment of INAD.

-INAD is a form of PLA2G6-associated neurodegeneration, or PLAN, that usually occurs between 6 months and 3 years of age and progresses rapidly.
+INAD is a form of PLA2G6-associated neurodegeneration or PLAN, which usually occurs between the ages of 6 months and 3 years and progresses rapidly.
 Many affected children do not survive their first decade of life. (...)

-Bloomsbury benefits from the expertise of its academic scientists in gene therapy and rare diseases, including Professors Manju Kurian and Ahad Rahim of University College London.
+Bloomsbury benefits from the expertise of its academic scientists in the fields of gene therapy and rare diseases, including Professors Manju Kurian and Ahad Rahim from University College London.
 Kurian and Rahim have been working on a gene therapy treatment for INAD for eight years.
-The NBIA Disorders Association awarded researchers a $150,000 grant in 2014 to begin work.
-This was followed by £655,000 from the UK's Medical Research Council.
+The NBIA Disorders Association awarded the researchers a grant of USD 150,000 in 2014 to begin their work.
+This was followed by 655,000 pounds from the UK Medical Research Council.

 Image: Researchers from University College London at the 8th International NBIA Symposium in October 2022, where they presented their work.

-L-R: Professor Ahad Rahim, Dr. Apostolos Papandreou, Dr. Audrey so, Professor Manju Kurian, Dr. Robert Spaull.
+L-R: Professor Ahad Rahim, Dr. Apostolos Papandreou, Dr. Audrey Soo, Professor Manju Kurian, Dr. Robert Spaull.

-At the 8th NBIA International Symposium in Lausanne in October 2022, Rahim presented the promising data for BGT-INAD.
-Preliminary results show a marked improvement in survival and behavioral parameters in mice treated with BGT-INAD.
+Rahim presented the promising data for BGT-INAD at the 8th International NBIA Symposium in Lausanne in October 2022.
+Preliminary results show a significant improvement in survival and behavioral parameters in mice treated with BGT-INAD.

-Dr Audrey so, who is part of Professor Kurian's research group at UCL, also gave an update on the preparations for a clinical gene therapy trial with BGT-INAD at the symposium.
-She said the work was based on an extensive retrospective study of the natural course of the disease with more than 300 INAD patients worldwide. (...)
+Dr. Audrey Soo, who is part of Professor Kurian's research group at UCL, also gave an update on preparations for a clinical gene therapy trial with BGT-INAD at the symposium.
+She said the work is based on a large retrospective natural history study of more than 300 INAD patients worldwide. (...)

-UCL research has improved the level of knowledge about INAD, including its main features and symptoms.
-Most importantly, the researchers have developed a meaningful disease-specific rating scale for INAD and discovered potential biomarkers for blood and cerebrospinal fluid.
-Once fully confirmed, the biomarkers can be used as a measure of outcome in clinical trials, accelerating the development and approval of potential treatments for INAD patients. so said she will continue the development and validation of INAD biomarkers throughout 2023.
+UCL research has improved knowledge of INAD, including its key features and symptoms.
+Most importantly, researchers have developed a meaningful disease-specific rating scale for INAD and discovered potential biomarkers for blood and CSF.
+Once fully confirmed, the biomarkers can be used as outcome measures in clinical trials, accelerating the development and approval of potential treatments for INAD patients.
+Soo said she will continue the development and validation of INAD biomarkers throughout 2023.

-Bloomsbury is working with researchers on an accelerated timeline to bring its gene therapy research programs into clinical trials as quickly as possible.
+Bloomsbury is working with researchers on an accelerated timeline to advance its gene therapy research programs into clinical trials as quickly as possible.
 Bloomsbury plans to complete the comprehensive efficacy evaluation for BGT-INAD in the INAD mouse model in the first quarter of 2023.
-Subsequently, the company will focus on the necessary safety tests on animals.
-It hopes that the accelerated clinical trial design will shorten the time to approval by regulatory agencies such as the European Medicines Agency or the U.S. Food and Drug Administration, allowing it to make the therapy commercially available to treat patients.
+The company will then focus on the required animal safety testing.
+It hopes that the accelerated clinical trial design will shorten the time to approval by regulatory authorities such as the European Medicines Agency or the US Food and Drug Administration so that it can make the therapy commercially available to treat patients.

-Bloomsbury keeps its website up-to-date, so that patients and relatives can https://bloomsburygtx.com inform you about the latest developments. (...)
+Bloomsbury keeps its website up to date so that patients and relatives can find the latest information at https://bloomsburygtx.com about the latest developments. (...)

 https://www.nbiadisorders.org/news-events/nbia-newsletters/62-2022-newsletters/477-2022-december-newsletter